hiteshjoshi1/microservice-docker-cart-example/README.md

 ### Hystrix Monitor details :-
 Hystrix Monitor - We need to provide the application that needs to be montored.
-Please input -
+Please input in Hystrix Dashboard -
 - http://localhost:2222/hystrix.stream

 If you are in docker, input -
 - http://172.20.0.7:2222/hystrix.stream

-Final URL should looks like this - http://localhost:7777/hystrix/monitor?stream=http%3A%2F%2Flocalhost%3A2222%2Fhystrix.stream&title=Customer-Hystrix
+And so on for other microservices...

-### Turbine :-
+### Turbine Dashboard :-

 For turbine based monitoring
 http://172.20.0.7:7777/turbine.stream?cluster=CUSTOMER-SERVICE